ARM-software/abi-aa/sysvabi64/sysvabi64.rst

   5. The text segment maximum size is limited to 2GiB by R_AARCH64_PLT32 relocations from ``.eh_frame`` sections.

-  6. The distance to the GOT in the small and medium code model is limited to 2GiB by the R_AARCH64_GOTPCREL32 relocations.
+  6. The distance to the GOT from the text segment is limited to 2GiB by the R_AARCH64_GOTPCREL32 relocations.

   7. While designing the code models it was estimated that only 2.6% of load modules (executables and dynamic shared objects) have a max